Golf - Players Championship and next three PGA Tour events cancelled

 The Tour sent players a text saying that the cancellation was due to a "rapidly changing situation" and that more information would follow.

+Monahan has scheduled an 8 a.m. local time (1200 GMT) news conference to address the reasons behind the cancellation.

 The first round was played in front of spectators at TPC Sawgrass.
-Japan's Hideki Matsuyama led at nine-under-par 63.
+Japan's Hideki Matsuyama led at nine-under-par 63 in Ponte Vedra Beach.

+The cancellation of the Players, the Valspar Championship in Florida, the World Golf Championships-Dell Matchplay in Austin, Texas, and the Texas Open in San Antonio means there will be no events before the April 9-12 Masters - the year's first major.

+Speculation is swirling about whether the Masters at Augusta National in Georgia will go ahead as scheduled, with some reports suggesting spectators might be limited or banned altogether.

+The cancellation of the PGA Tour for the next month means that virtually no major sporting events will take place in the United States.

+The top women's circuit, the LPGA Tour, earlier on Thursday announced that it was cancelling its next three events, which were scheduled to be played in Arizona and California.

-(Reporting by Andrew Both in Cary, North Carolina; Editing by Himani Sarkar/Peter Rutherford)
+(Reporting by Andrew Both in Cary, North Carolina; Editing by Himani Sarkar, Peter Rutherford and Michael Perry)